| |

 vulnerable competitors, or sometimes win large judgments or settlements

-- mass layoffs and restucturing of companies to increase efficiency and profitability
+- mass layoffs and restructuring of companies to increase efficiency and

 - spin-offs or liquidations of subsidiaries, tax-free or otherwise